palewire/first-python-notebook/docs/index.rst

 Who can take it
 ===============

 This course is free.
 If you've tried Python once or twice, have good attitude and know how to take a few code crashes in stride, you are qualified.
-But before you begin be sure to review the :doc:`prerequisites </prerequisites/index>`.

 .. toctree::
     :maxdepth: 1
     :caption: Table of Contents
     :name: mastertoc

-    prerequisites/index
-    pipenv/index
     notebook/index
     pandas/index
     money/index